vvv-school/submission_instructions/misc/filling-notes.md

 ## Filling notes

 #### IEEE membership
-- The membership is required to apply for travel grant and access discounted registration fee.
+- The membership is **only** required in case you want to apply for travel grant and access discounted registration fee.

 #### Supervisors
-- We consider max 3 supervisors.
+- We consider **up to 3 supervisors**.